SixtyGig/AWSeniorSem/README.md

 [Hologram](https://gyazo.com/120d3832d9f8f01f274f0bb4bdd6f1d7)

 The Education Scene is where the student learns the textbook knowledge about a particular skill.
 There is a hologram projection that appears and tells you the knowledge needed to be retained.
 After the lecture, it prompts you to take the quiz.
 Upon completing the quiz with a 70% or higher, you will be marked as having passed the educational portion and will be allowed to proceed on to the Training section of the simulation. _The goal is to eventually 'block' the student from having access to the training until the education portion has been sufficiently passed.
-Currently the Training is made available from the Main Menu at the start_)
+Currently the Training is made available from the Main Menu at the start_

 ### Training
 Status: _Work In Progress_
 Located: .\EpiAED_SeniorSem\Assets\Scenes\Training
 Screenshot: [Training Area](https://gyazo.com/80a9878f9720bc3c663bc56c68affa1a)

+The student is now given an opportunity to physically practice the skill.
+Currently as it stands, the activity itself does not do much, but I've done considerable setup towards a working prototype (the hitboxes are setup, it just needs detection).

 Current plan:
 1. The student spawns in the room.